torvalds/linux/Documentation/networking/tcp_ao.rst

    Values can be partially specified using ranges (e.g., 2-30), masks (e.g., 0xF0), wildcards (e.g., "*"), or any other suitable indication.

-Currently Linux TCP-AO implementation doesn't provide any TCP port matching.
+Currently GNU/Linux TCP-AO implementation doesn't provide any TCP port matching.
 Probably, port ranges are the most flexible for uAPI, but so far not implemented.